 Your client’s goals, progress, and how they fit into the overall marketing strategy

-The most critical metrics and KPIs, including online and offline metrics (such as call tracking).
+The most critical marketing metrics and key performance indicators, including online and offline metrics (such as call tracking).

 Goal conversion rates and revenue

-A snapshot of each campaign you manage (e.g., social media, PPC, email marketing)
+A snapshot of each campaign you manage (e.g., social media marketing, PPC, email marketing)

 Recommendations for future optimizations and campaigns (including programs you don't currently manage, as this is a great opportunity for a softer upsell)